AngieV/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Website/App for a Non-Profit Org to promote the Mission of the NPO, raise awareness for their cause and secure donations of funds, tangible goods and volunteer services.
+Website/App for a local Non-Profit Organization that promotes the Mission of the NPO, raises awareness for their cause and secures donations of funds, tangible goods and volunteer services.
+The website can be used by two subsets of users: those who want to help and those who need help.
+Funds are raised by hosting events, by donation, by corporate sponsorship and by sales of merchandise.

 ### Features
-Users can purchase goods
+Feature: purchase merchandise and event tickets

-Users can donate funds
+Feature: donate funds or offer sponsorship

-Users can view an up-to-date list of needed goods or services
+Feature: view an up-to-date list of needed goods or services

-Users can offer tangible goods, time and talent
+Feature: offer donation of tangible goods, time and talent

+Feature: apply for assistance

 ### Technologies
 Javascript and Python or Java(?)
 ### What I'll Have to Learn
-Look into Spring MVP
+Look into Spring MVP, Django
 ### Project Tracker
 https://trello.com/b/CjcPhSpr/liftoff